Updated: Jan 31

 Oh and no, a Bikini Competition is not a wet T-shirt contest or Spring Break contest.
 What is a Bikini Competition, then?
 It's a category of figure competing that puts an emphasis on lean, firm physiques with a focus on muscle shape, symmetry, and aesthetics.
 Basically, I worked my butt off to build muscle and then decrease my body fat percentage to the lowest it's ever been in my life.
 I placed 3rd and 5th in my respective categories.
 Not bad as the only woman who'd had children, let alone was still breastfeeding!

 This post is not to talk about whether “breast is best” or “formula is best”.
 Additionally, please don’t let anything about my ability to produce so much milk lead you to believe the process was easy.
 It was so hard!
 My first son had a lip tie that prevented him from being able to latch - even to bottles (his upper lipped curled under for nearly a year whether it was my boob or the bottle), so my nipples bled and peeled for over a month before they finally adapted.
 The pain was excruciating.
 On top of that, my son then got diagnosed with severe reflux AND a cow’s milk protein intolerance, so I had to cut out all dairy products for the next year or else he would poop blood.
-I was too busy as a mom of two-under-two to pump as rigorously as I did the first time, so I did not have an oversupply with my second baby like I did with my first.
-There was just enough to keep a small stash - nothing extra to donate.
+I was too busy as a mom of two-under-two to pump as rigorously as I did the first time, so I did not have an oversupply with my second and third babies like I did with my first.
 And also, which is more common than I realized, I would suffer from PPD during nursing sessions and have the most terrible thoughts and visions.
 I dealt with mastitis, clogged ducts, and overactive letdown that caused my baby to choke and gag.
 Breast feeding is NOT for everyone, and I get it.
 However, none of that is what this article is about.

 SUMMARY OF TAKEAWAYS:

-Remember, like every pregnancy and every child is different, every mom and her recovery is different.
+Remember, like every pregnancy and every child is different, every mom and her recovery is different, too.
 Do not compare yourself to other moms.
 You deserve better than that.

 Nothing in my life has given me greater satisfaction, happiness, unadulterated joy, and feelings of unconditional love like being a mother has.
-To say that I’m absolutely obsessed with my now 20-month-old son is an understatement.
-At the same time, nothing has ever made feel as inadequate, undeserving, incapable, and insecure as the first few months of motherhood made me feel.
+To say that I’m absolutely obsessed with my babies is an understatement.
+At the same time, nothing has ever made feel as inadequate, undeserving, incapable, and insecure as parts of motherhood have made me feel.

-In between the kisses, the coo’s, cuddles, and the overwhelming feelings of love for my son, I was second-guessing myself, questioning whether I was doing the best by my baby, and trying to get familiar with my new body, the needs of my new family, and the reality of my new normal.
+In between the kisses, the coo’s, cuddles, and the overwhelming feelings of love for my son after they were born, I was second-guessing myself, questioning whether I was doing the best by my baby, and trying to get familiar with my new body, the needs of my new family, and the reality of my new normal.
 I was sleep-deprived, in pain, chronically hungry, and uncomfortable in my own skin.

 It seems like our Facebook feeds are inundated with this type of false reality - and I say “false reality” because that’s often just exactly what it is.
 And while we’re told time and again that no two pregnancies or babies are the same, it’s impossible not to compare ourselves to others and wonder what we are doing that is so wrong that our baby won’t eat…or sleep…or stop crying…or that we still can’t fit back into our skinny jeans.